thejqs/plcb/README.md

 So somewhere on the order of 14,000 to 17,000 pages to inspect.
 Daily.

 Maybe that's not a lot of data if you're one of those millions-of-rows people, but it's a lot of get requests to a slow and brittle server.
 The first, synchronous version of this scraper took eight hours for those 17,000 gets.
 Multiprocessing got it to about three and a half hours.
-Now witht he PDF parser it's down to about an hour and 15 minutes.
+Now with he PDF parser it's down to about an hour and 15 minutes.

+Once in hand, the data goes into a PostgreSQL database for later time-series and pattern analysis and also up to an S3 instance as JSON to make our map.

 Regardless, that's a lot to ask of any human. **I guess I should make a computer do it.**